GLOBAL MARKETS-Dollar, stocks fall as U.S. spending deadline nears

 “Until there’s greater visibility, the market is going to be choppy and erratic,” Bakhos said.

-Most major stock indexes fell, with the exception of Brazil’s Bovespa index, which edged higher.
-The benchmark S&P 500 and Dow posted their first weekly drop in four.
+Most major stock indexes fell, with the exception of Brazil’s Bovespa index, which rose slightly.
+The benchmark S&P 500 and Dow were on track for their first weekly drop in four.

 Sterling rose to $1.6137 against the dollar after Bank of England Governor Mark Carney was quoted as saying he saw no need for more bond-buying by the central bank given signs of recovery in the British economy.